| | |

 Next to the east choir of the cathedral is the entrance to the cathedral’s museum.
 I was doubtful about going in, but then I found out admission was free, so I figured why not?
 It turned out to contain some interesting items, though some of it is guesswork since the signage is almost all only in German.

-The first room contains frescoes on the ceiling, somewhat faded, but because the floor has been raised from the original floor, you can get a good look at them.
+The first room of the museum contains frescoes on the ceiling, somewhat faded, but because the floor has been raised from the original floor, you can get a good look at them.

 The mitre is square with a triangular point on top and two wide ribbons hanging down.
 It is entirely covered with embroidery, mostly flowers and abstract shapes except for two men, one on each side, each with a halo.

-Looking down on an open square, with a row of historical buildings on one side, each with a stepped or pointed gable and many windows.
+Looking down from St. Petri Dom on an open square, with a row of historical buildings on one side.

 Looking over the city, it’s clear how extensively Bremen was damaged in the war.
 Some magnificent buildings remain from its days as a Hanseatic League city; you can see a few of them in the photo above.
 Many of Bremen’s buildings, though, are post-war, and not particularly pretty.